RISs and Sidelink Communications in Smart Cities: The Key to Seamless Localization and Sensing: Introduction

 By exploiting the large antenna array sizes and wide bandwidth of millimeter-wave/THz systems, recent research activities in industry and academia on \ac{islac} are growing. \ac{islac} is able to utilize communication infrastructures and signals to enable synergies with \ac{las} for diverse applications.
 To this end, several standardization efforts and 3GPP activities have been recently studied, such as the definition of new radio positioning requirements, evaluation methodologies, and techniques (dependent on radio access technology and not), in TR 38.855~\cite{tr38855} as well as the development of Wi-Fi sensing technology (in both sub-7 GHz and mmWave spectrum), in the IEEE 802.11bf standard~\cite{chen2022wi}.

-While high angular and delay resolution (due to large arrays and wide signal bandwidths) facilitate \ac{las} tasks, signal coverage is one of the major challenges, especially for high-frequency systems which suffer from high path loss and high blockage probability.
-In contrast to communications, which is possible to work with only one point-to-point link, \ac{las} functions necessitate access to multiple \acp{ap}.
-Reflective \acp{ris} constitute a promising emerging technology for extending coverage and dynamically programming signal propagation with almost zero-energy consumption~\cite{strinati2021reconfigurable}, thus, supporting, or even enabling in certain cases, wireless communications, as well as \ac{las} tasks in various scenarios~\cite{wymeersch2020radio}.
-However, since they are incapable of generating their own signals and only modify the analog waveforms impinging on them, separate signal generation sources are needed.
+While high angular and delay resolution (due to large arrays and wide signal bandwidths) facilitate \ac{las} tasks, signal coverage is one of the major challenges, especially for high-frequency systems which suffer from high path loss and increased blockage probability. {Although communication is possible with a link to a single \ac{ap} (e.g., a gNB macro base station), localization functions necessitate access to multiple \acp{ap} and sensing requires to combat the attenuation of \ac{tx}-object-\ac{rx} links, hence, L\&S service coverage can be quite limited}.
+Reflective \acp{ris}, {which have been recently recognized as a promising technology for wireless communications in smart cities~\cite{kisseleff2020reconfigurable}, have a huge potential to improve L\&S performance, and even, enable L\&S services in various scenarios~\cite{wymeersch2020radio}.} However, since RISs are incapable of generating their own signals and only modify the analog waveforms impinging on them, separate signal generation sources are needed.

-The sources generating signals for \ac{ris}-assisted \ac{las} can be: \textit{i)} \acp{ap} with full communication capabilities, \textit{ii)} low-complexity beacons that broadcast or receive \ac{las} reference signals; or \textit{iii)} the \acp{ue} themselves that are involved in the \ac{las} tasks.
-The latter two cases are particularly relevant when power-hungry \acp{ap}, whose deployment is usually costly, needs to be avoided.
-To fulfill the ubiquitous \ac{las} requirements in out-of-coverage areas or partially-covered ones (e.g., indoor \acp{ue} and vehicles in tunnels), sidelink communications via the PC5 interface can be particularly useful~\cite{garcia2021tutorial}, as mentioned in the 3GPP TR 38.845 report~\cite{tr38845}.
-In addition, cooperative localization between several \acp{ue} can be employed to enhance or enable \ac{las}.
-Furthermore, when a \ac{ue} is equipped with a {full-duplex} transceiver \cite{FD_MIMO_arch} ---a technology that is widely discussed in \ac{islac} for sensing purposes---, it can both simultaneously transmit and receive the signal to localize itself with a single \ac{ris} anchor.
+{In 5G NR positioning~\cite{tr38855}, the downlink (from \ac{ap} to UE) positioning reference signals and uplink (from UE to \ac{ap}) sounding reference signals can serve as potential signal sources for RIS-aided L\&S systems.
+However, the deployment of power-hungry APs with full communication capabilities is costly, and UEs usually have limited power to provide sufficient signal strength.} To fulfill the ubiquitous \ac{las} requirements in out-of-coverage areas or partially-covered ones (e.g., indoor UEs and vehicles in tunnels), sidelink communication {(which refers to direct communication between terminal nodes or UEs without data going through the APs)} via the PC5 interface can be particularly useful~\cite{garcia2021tutorial, tr38845}. {This communication can alleviate high signal power loss (e.g., when the AP-UE link is of large distance) through denser deployment of low complexity beacons that only broadcast or receive L\&S signals.
+In addition, cooperative localization between several \acp{ue} can be employed to enable or enhance \ac{las}.} Furthermore, when a \ac{ue} is equipped with a {full-duplex} transceiver \cite{FD_MIMO_arch} (a technology that is widely discussed in \ac{islac} for sensing purposes), it can both simultaneously transmit and receive the signal to localize itself via a single \ac{ris} anchor. {By combining sidelink communication and RISs, efficient AP-free L\&S services are feasible.}